Amarah-boop/P_xuthus/README.md

 # P_xuthus
-This repository intends to store a GIS exploratory data analysis exercise with data from an open access scientific paper.

-This repository contains an R-based analysis of the spatial distribution of Papilio xuthus (an insect species), based on raw location data.
+This repository intends to store a GIS exploratory data analysis exercise with data from an open access scientific paper and contains an R-based analysis of the spatial distribution of Papilio xuthus (an insect species), based on raw location data.
 The data is visualized using interactive maps to analyze the species' geographical spread.

 Papilio_xuthusRawData.csv: Contains raw data of latitude and longitude coordinates for recorded Papilio xuthus observations.
 R Scripts: The script used to process, visualize, and map the data (provided in this repository).